ryanhornberger/ryanhornberger.github.io/src/index.md

 ---
 layout: 2014-spring-footed
-title: Ryan Hornberger
+title: Our son is giving his birthday to Charity:Water
-description: Entreprenuer, Creator, Husband, Father.
+description: Our son is giving his birthday to Charity:Water.
 ---

 {% assign post = site.posts.first %}